 The Old Town of Chania is built around the Venetian port and is an area where Venetian buildings and later Turkish elements compose a unique architectural style.
 Due to the historic center of Chania with its Venetian walls defining the borders between the old and new city and its ramparts, the city has been pronounced as preserved.

-All five rooms of this unique pension are air-conditioned, three have beautiful mezzanines and two have the benefit of balconies with excellent views while there is also a terrace which can become an enviable roof garden!
+All seven rooms of this unique pension are air-conditioned, three have beautiful mezzanines and two have the benefit of balconies with excellent views while there is also a terrace which can become an enviable roof garden!

 In particular, the first two rooms, 35m² and 40m² respectively, are both air-conditioned and benefit from balconies with views over the Old Port's main square.